lab596/civiform/Infrastructure-Requirements.md

 This document describes the infrastructure required to deploy CiviForm into a new jurisdiction.

 CiviForm is a classic web-based client-server architecture which stores applicant data in a database.
-It typically runs in a Docker container, a type of virtualized environment which contains most of the pieces described below.
+The application server typically runs in a Docker container, a type of virtualized environment which contains most of the pieces described below.

 ## The Subsystems